jaidenlab/algonquin-timetable-to-ics/README.md

 # algonquin-timetable-to-ics
 Convert an Algonquin College timetable stored as .rtf to an iCalendar .ics file.

+> [!WARNING]
+> This program ignores holidays and breaks.
+Class events must manually be removed for those days.

 ## Getting Started

 A python3 environment is required to run this script